 Conviction for certain sex-related crimes requires that you register under Megan’s Law as a sex offender with the New Jersey Sex Offender Registry.
 The restrictions you will be placed under, such as where you can live, will depend on which of the three ‘Tiers’ you are placed into.
-The State and the Court will do an analysis of several different factors, and based on that calculation they will want to place you into what they think is the appropriate level of registration.
-Fight being placed into a high tier, by preparing a defense for you to be placed into the lowest level possible.
+The Court will use a risk assessment to determine the appropriate level of registration they think you should have.
+You can oppose a high tier by building a basis to show the Court that you are a lower risk.
+You need to fight being placed into a high tier by preparing a defense for you to be placed into the lowest level possible.

 How Does Megan’s Law Affect Me?